 "Now, if she had dresses and other feminine finery more expensive than you have, would you prefer yours or hers?"

 "Hers, of course," she replied.

 "Well now, if she had a better husband than you have, would you prefer your husband or hers?"

 At this the woman blushed.
 But Aspasia then began to speak to Xenophon.
-"I wish you would tell me, Xenophon," she said, "if your neighbour had a better horse than yours, would you prefer your horse or his?"
+"I wish you would tell me, Xenophon," she said, "if your neighbor had a better horse than yours, would you prefer your horse or his?"

 "His" was his answer.

 "And if he had a better farm than you have, which farm would your prefer to have?"

 "Now if he had a better wife than you have, would you prefer yours or his?"